 Midway through the ascent, we camped in the snow in order to get up very early the next day for the trek to the summit.
 We were on quite a remote route, so we only saw a few other people.
 It was almost a surprise to find them waiting at the top.

-The high altitude on Rainbow Mountain was tough – we climbed to 5,200 meters.
+The high altitude on Rainbow Mountain was tough – we climbed to 5,200 metres.
 For me, though, the bike ride through Peru’s Sacred Valley was the hardest part of the trip.
 I haven’t been on a bike since I was 12 and we were still at quite high elevation for that, too – cycling on rocky, uneven ground with a series of steep downhill slopes.

 It was wonderful to make it through – I felt proud of myself